-- Physical activity promoted through open recreation, the SPARK program in the gymnasium, and field trips
+Physical activity promoted through open recreation, the SPARK program in the MAIC gymnasium, and field trips

-- Participate each year in the Indian Youth Olympics
+Annual participation in the American Indian Youth Olympics

-- After school tutoring program, with volunteer tutors from area colleges and universities to work with youth to complete homework and enhance their Math, Reading, and Social Studies skills
+Opportunities to work with volunteer tutors from area colleges and universities, encouraging comprehension and completion of homework in Math, Reading, and Social Studies

-- Works with youth who have problems with truancy, are involved in the judicial system, have completed a chemical dependency program, and/or have dropped out of school
+Specialized attention for youth who experience challenges with truancy, the judicial system, chemical dependency, and/or have dropped out of school

 Youth Leadership Activities & Commercial Tobacco Prevention

-- Youth ages 12 to 18 learn about the difference between commercial tobacco and traditional tobacco and the harms caused by commercial tobacco.
+Learn the differences between commercial and traditional tobacco and the harms caused by commercial tobacco

-- Youth develop leadership skills through community-based participatory research, getting involved in policy education and advocacy around commercial tobacco-related issues impacting the community
+Develop leadership skills through community-based participatory research, such as becoming involved in policy education and advocacy around commercial tobacco-related issues that impact the community

-- Youth provide peer education to younger Golden Eagle youth about tobacco-related issues
+Provide peer education to younger Ginew/Golden Eagle youth about tobacco-related issues

-- Youth help provide resources and information to the community on quitting smoking
+Provide resources and information to the community on how to quit smoking

-- Youth ages 5 to 10 are served on Monday and Tuesday after-school/evenings
+American Indian youth aged 5 to 10 meet on Monday and Tuesday after-school/evenings

-- Youth ages 11-18 are served on Wednesday and Thursday after-school/evenings
+American Indian youth aged 11-18 meet on Wednesday and Thursday after-school/evenings

 Participants’ friends who may not identify as American Indian are welcome to participate in our culturally-focused program